-However, he was too old for another long-distance adventure, so Ban sent a team searching for Roman Empire and trying to build a diplomatic relation.
+However, he was too old for another long-distance adventure, so he sent a team searching for Roman Empire and trying to build a diplomatic relationship.

-Han and Roman, two powerful empires of that time, lost the chance to directly communicate with each other.
+Han and Roman, the two most powerful empires of that time, lost the chance to directly communicate with each other.

 Returning of Exceptional Diplomat and General Ban Chao

-Three years later, Ban was older and felt sick, so he pleaded to come back to his hometown.
+Three years later, Ban Chao was sick, so he pleaded to come back to his hometown.

-His little sister, now an influential female politician, also wrote to the emperor to summon Ban back.
+His little sister Ban Zhao, now an influential female politician, also wrote to the emperor to summon him back.

-After Ban finally came back to the Han Empire, he was highly respected and achieved countless rewards.
+After Ban Chao finally came back to the Han Empire, he was highly respected and achieved countless honors.

-He passed away two years after his returning; his two sons were excellent generals as well, his grandson even married a princess of Han afterward.
+He passed away two years after his returning; his two sons were excellent generals as well, his grandson even married a princess of Han.

-Ban Chao was widely respected and documented as a great diplomat in the history of China, who completely got through the Silk Road, isolated nearby countries from the Huns, protected his country from the attack of the Kushan Empire, and further weakened and expelled Han Empire's enemy.
+Ban Chao was widely respected and documented as a great diplomat in the history of China, who completely got through the Silk Road, isolated nearby countries from the Xiongnu, protected his country from the attack of the Kushan Empire, and further weakened and expelled Han Empire's enemies.

-His experience was an incredible legend with braveness, insistent, and glorious victory.
+His experience was an incredible legend that was consisted of braveness, insistent, and glorious victory.